kiebel/wp-teachpress/trunk/readme.txt

 [See teachPress shortcode reference](http://mtrv.wordpress.com/teachpress/shortcode-reference/)

 == Changelog ==
+= 2.1.1 - (10.03.2011) =
+* Bugfix: Fixed a bug in the publication overview (backend): The tags were not displayed
+* Bugfix: Fixed a bug in the updater which set the field type for birthday in the table teachpress_stud to varchar and not to date
+* Bugfix: Fixed a bug when student data were edited via backend: Data were lost
-= 2.1.0 - (08.03.2011) =
+* Bugfix: Fixed a bug which prevent an direct edit after adding a course/publication = 2.1.0 - (08.03.2011) =
 * New: Strict Subscribing
 * New: Improved Admin menu